meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 ```matlab
    >> rmpath(genpath('where_EEGlab_is_located/functions/octavefunc'));
 ```
+For detecting SWS in the subsequent execution you need to donwload and install the [**swa-matlab**](https://github.com/Mensen/swa-matlab) toolbox.
+Add the **swa-matlab** folder in the Matlab path.
+For avoiding errors in the following executions, especially in the detectors, use the **swa-matlab** folder added in this repository.

 Due to the amount of channels on each Dreem trial is only four, we need to change a couple of lines in the ADJUST plugins files.
 1) First in the file **EM.m** add the following lines from the line 84 of the **EM.m** code.